typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/interface-name-prefix.md

 Alternatively, the contributor guidelines for the TypeScript repo suggest [never prefixing](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines#names) interfaces with `I`.

+## DEPRECATED

+This rule has been deprecated in favour of the [`naming-convention`](./naming-convention.md) rule.
+It will be removed in a future version of this plugin.

 ## Rule Details

 This rule enforces whether or not the `I` prefix is required for interface names.